Mark Siegenthaler, Town Moderator (Term Expires 2025)

 Materials from past Town Meetings and general information about Town Meeting in Bedford can be found in the tabs and frequently asked questions on the left side of this page.

-2023 Annual Town Meeting is slated to begin on March 27.
+2023 Annual Town Meeting is slated to begin on March 27 at 6:30pm (please note earlier start time).
 More information will be posted on this site as the date gets closer.

 - What do I need to know about the check in process for Town Meeting?